sverrehu/zbroker/README.md

 minor test cases.

-Builds on confluentinc/cp-kafka and adds startup scripts for the zookeeper which is, in fact, included in the first package.
+Builds on confluentinc/cp-kafka and adds startup scripts for the zookeeper which is, in fact, included in the cp-kafka image.

 Not tested at all at the moment.